image-rs/image-rs.github.io/_projects/image-tiff.md

 docs_badge: "https://docs.rs/tiff/badge.svg"
 ---

-A decoder for the `tiff` file format.
+A decoder and encoder for the `tiff` file format.
 It is also integrated into the `image` crate to offer its benefit in a more general setting.